The Lifehacker’s Guide to Living with Less Plastic (The Ultimate Cheat Sheet to a Plastic-Free Life)

 3. Clean surfaces with water and vinegar

-This is a fantastic alternative to chemical based cleaners that come in plastic bottles.
+This is a fantastic alternative to chemical based cleaners that come in single use plastic bottles.
+Better for the planet and for your health.

-4. Use a dish brush with a wooden handle and compostable bristles
+4. Use a dish brush with a wooden handle and natural material bristles

 5. Buy dishwashing liquid and laundry detergent in bulk

-1. Replace plastic ice trays with stainless steel
+2. Replace plastic ice trays with stainless steel or silicone

 There’s no need to replace your plastic ice trays immediately.
-But if they break and become unusable, replace them with stainless steel ones.
+But if they break and become unusable, replace them with stainless steel or silicone ice trays.

 If you find yourself needing to purchase a new blender in the future, try and go for a glass alternative if possible.